FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/07/_index.md

+---
+title: " Chapter 7 - FortiSoar Playbook"
+weight: 8
+---

-# Introduction to FortiSOAR Playbooks
+#### Introduction to FortiSOAR Playbooks

 Playbooks play a pivotal role in security orchestration and automation, and FortiSOAR stands out by providing a comprehensive library of pre-built playbooks delivered by default.
 These playbooks, designed by Fortinet's cybersecurity experts, offer a significant advantage compared to other competitors in the market.